cedricwalter/cedricwalter.github.io/_posts/2010-03-29-i-was-fighting-today-against-apache-maven-release-plugin-with-multi-modules-projects.md

 > [SCM](http://maven.apache.org/pom.html#SCM) (Software Configuration Management, also called Source Code/Control Management or, succinctly, version control) is an integral part of any healthy project.
 If your Maven project uses an SCM system (it does, doesn’t it?) then here is where you would place that information into the POM.

-A lot of example are floating around in internet about &lt;scm&gt; values that look like this:
+A lot of example are floating around in internet about <scm> values that look like this:

 ```
 <scm>